AriFordsham/GHCWiki/phabricator.md

 On any page, hit the `?` key on your keyboard to bring up all the **keyboard shortcuts**.
 These are especially useful when reviewing code, since you can quickly navigate between changes in a review to easily navigate.

+### Remarkup reference

+Be sure to read about Phabricators markup language, [ Remarkup](https://secure.phabricator.com/book/phabricator/article/remarkup/).
+Most importantly, make sure you know how to use those image macros.

 ### Applications configuration